Uterine fibroids and hysterectomy

 Women without symptoms do not need treatment, but they should be evaluated regularly by their doctors.
 Women with symptoms from their fibroids have many options for treatment, including drugs and surgery.
-Women with symptoms from their fibroids have many options for treatment, including drugs and surgery.
+Several of these treatment options impact a woman's chances of becoming pregnant.

 Fibroids usually shrink after menopause, so many women close to menopause (average age 51 to 52) choose to defer treatment.
 This, however, is a slow process and it should not be assumed that very large fibroids will shrink away quickly after menopause.

 A uterine fibroid (known medically as a leiomyoma or myoma) is a noncancerous (benign) growth of smooth muscle and connective tissue.
 Fibroids can range in size from as small as a pinhead to larger than a melon.
 Fibroids have been reported weighing more than 40 pounds.

 Fibroids originate from the thick wall of the uterus and are categorized by where they grow:

 - Intramural fibroids.
 Grow within the middle and thickest layer of the uterus (called the myometrium).

 - Subserosal fibroids.
 Grow out from the thin outer fibrous layer of the uterus (called the serosa).
 Subserosal can be either stalk-like (pedunculated) or broad-based (sessile).

 - Submucosal fibroids.
 Grow from the uterine wall toward and into the inner lining of the uterus (the endometrium).
 Submucosal fibroids can also be stalk-like or broad-based.

 Fibroid tumors may not need to be removed if they are not causing pain, bleeding excessively, or growing rapidly.